Worried about paying for college?

 Not even close.

-Of our graduates who take out loans, the average overall debt is only $26,937.
-That's 15% less than the national average of private school borrowers.
+Of our graduates who take out loans, the average overall debt is only $30,514.
+That's comparable to the average of Kentucky public school borrowers.

 And because our students have success finding well-paying jobs when they graduate, our loan default rate is far lower than other private or public colleges.